Places to visit in Chiang Mai

 Review | Gold Hand Thai Massage

-Who doesn’t love body massages?
+Who doesn’t love body massages, especially if they are Thai massages?
 Who doesn’t love pampering?
-I am sure everyone loves them.
-I love them too.
-While I was in Chiang Mai for my birthday, I got body massages done almost everyday.
-I tried places that had the best ambiance as well.
-But one place which was very nice and cheap was the Gold Hand Thai Massage.
-This is on the Night Bazaar road and I must say they were amazing.
-The massage was very relaxing and refreshing at the same time.
-I would definitely recommend them for the best massage in town.
+I am sure everyone loves them and likewise I love them too.
+While I was in Chiang Mai, I got body massages done almost everyday.
+I tried various places to find that right massage centre that had the best ambiance and masseur.
+One place which was very nice and cheap was the Gold Hand Thai Massage.
+This massage centre is on the Night Bazaar road and I must say they were amazing.
+The staff is very friendly and the massage very relaxing.
+I would highly recommend them for the best massage in the city.

 Safety for solo female travelers

 Absolutely yes!
 Chiang Mai is very safe for solo female travelers.
 Even though I traveled to the city with a friend, I can still vouch that the city is safe and friendly to the travelers.
 However, like any other city in the world, be cautious and know your surroundings, especially at night.

 Having visited multiple cities in Thailand, I can for sure say that Chiang Mai is one of the most beautiful places in Thailand.
 The city will always be special for me and even though I have been there already, I still feel I can go back and discover more places.